alphaww/JoggingApp/README.md

 1) Clone the repository

-   a) How to run backend for full e2e functionality
+   a) How to run backend for full e2e

      1) Make sure you are running a local instance of SQL server, the newer the better
      2) Configure ConnectionString section in the appsettings.Development.json in the JoggingApp ( api ) project to point to that db inscance